Former McLaren F1 Pit Crew

 He also examines the mindset of the F1 industry that demands high performance and short deadlines, and how the right strategy and culture can make the apparently impossible happen.
 Marc cites the McLaren ethos of cutting through layers of management and bureaucracy, forging direct contact between those that are affected by changes and have new ideas, and those who have the power to enact them, empowering all of the team at any level.
 He also looks at why team boss Ron Dennis insists the team always wear crisp white shirts.

 Marc is now a writer on F1 for various websites and magazines, and has been a contributor and pit-lane reporter for Sky and BBC Radio 5Live.
-His book, The Mechanic, offers insight into the decade Marc spent with McLaren.
-He hosts the Discovery Channel’s Driving Wild, and also acts as a pundit on ITV’s coverage of the new Formula E electric racing series with its cutting edge technology, innovative culture, and fan interaction.
+His book, The Mechanic, offers an insight into the decade Marc spent with McLaren.
+He hosts the Discovery Channel’s Driving Wild, and also acts as a pundit on TV coverage of the Formula E electric racing series with its cutting edge technology, innovative culture, and fan interaction.

 © Copyright 2024 JLA.
 All rights reserved.